letsencrypt/cp-cps/CPS.md

 ### 5.4.3 Retention Period for Audit Logs

-Audit logs are retained for at least two years after the logged event occurred, the associated certificate expires, or (for audit logs regarding CA certificates and keys) the descruction of the private key, whichever is later.
+Audit logs are retained for at least the period required by Section 5.4.3 of the ISRG CP.

 ### 5.4.4 Protection of Audit Log